max-pfi/contdel/README.md

 The server setup is done with terraform and ansible.
 It will create the server, install docker and docker compose, create the needed directories and copy a db init script to the server.
 To deploy the application see the next steps.
 - make sure terraform and ansible are installed
 - setup a working ssh key and api token for the digital ocean account
+    - put the name of the ssh_key, the path to the private ssh key and the digital ocean token in the `terraform.tfvars` file
 - run `terraform init` to initialize the terraform project
 - run `terraform plan` to see the changes that will be made
 - run `terraform apply` to apply the changes